Biswas57/kaflow/Blogging&Design/ongoing_progress_blog.md

 ## Tuesday 02/07/2024
 **Progress**
 - Message Playback with Offset Manipulation: I finally got around to implementing message playback with offset manipulation.
 This means you can replay events from any point, which makes debugging and testing quite easy.
 - Parallel Produce and Consume: Added the ability to produce and consume events in parallel.
-This was a big one, involving lots of learning and implementing Java's concurrency tools like ExecutorService and synchronization.
+This was a big one, involving lots of learning and implementing Java's concurrency tools like ExecutorService over simple synchronization.
+    - The reason I chose Executor Service over simple synchronization of certain methods was because ExecutorService allows a programme to have multiple threads running at the same time in something called a thread and the library itself ensures these thread do not get mixed up.
+    - Simply using synchronisation used alot of resources as it involved creating a new thread and destorying it everytime the function was called.
+    - Also using synchronization, the programme limits the execution to one thread at a time.
+To fix this I would need to manage thread creation and coordination manually, which can be complex and inefficient for larger systems.

 - Concurrency and Synchronization: Had to learn Java concurrency, making sure everything was thread-safe.
-This involved adding synchronized blocks in key areas to prevent race conditions which we learns about when doing Singleton pattern in COMP2511.
+This involved adding synchronized methods in key areas to prevent race conditions which we learns about when doing Singleton pattern in COMP2511.
 - Usability Testing: Ran a bunch of usability tests to make sure everything works smoothly.
 This included testing for edge cases and making sure the system handles errors gracefully.

 **Challenges**